BardicDefense/purple-hack/README.md

 ## Death

-When a player character’s hit points reach 0, the character is unconscious and must make a Save Target Con saving throw.
+When a player character’s hit points reach 0, the character is unconscious and must make a Save Target 11 Constitution saving throw.
 On a failure, the character dies.
 On a success, the character will die in 1d4 rounds, rolled in secret by the referee, unless magically healed or aided by another player character.
 Each PC may attempt to aid once, requiring a successful First Aid skill check (default Skill Target of 6); if the aiding PC uses proper bandages, the check's target is lowered by 1.
 Other modifiers may apply.

 Even after returning to 1 or more hp, the character will remain in a coma for 1d6 turns and must rest for a minimum of one week before resuming any sort of strenuous activity, mental or physical.
 Magical healing that returns characters to consciousness does not incur these penalties.

 Characters who are slain may be raised from the dead if a Mage of sufficient level is available to perform the casting.
-Each time a character is brought back from the dead, their CON score is reduced by one point.
+Each time a character is brought back from the dead, their Constitution score is reduced by one point.

 ---